April 12, 2021

 As AI technology continues to be developed, it is likely that the number of investment funds utilizing AI and the percentage that current AI technology is used will grow.
 In addition to the advantages mentioned above of implementing AI, which will only continue to grow, artificial intelligence is showing signs of further positive transformation in the financial industry.

 Implementing AI technology plays a part in democratizing the investing industry by overcoming the expertise gap between investment managers.
-By making the financial industry more inclusive and welcoming for beginners, technology also provides more options for the investors to choose from when entrusting their money.
+By making the financial industry more inclusive and welcoming for beginners, technology also provides more options for investors to choose from when entrusting their money.

 Hedge funds started out as entities meant to “hedge” the risks by alternating between short and long-term strategies, making it very hard for the investors to lose money.
 However, as the goal has shifted to maximizing returns investors have seen increased risks, including more drastic losses.